Mentouring – A 21 Convention Review

 I, along with every other speaker was swarmed during each break, each dinner, event, outing, etc.

-I wasn’t truly prepared for the relentless questions, stories, etc. On top of that, I gave my first live presentation and first speech in front of a crowd ever, I was nervous as shit and to receive a standing ovation after the fact was surreal.
+I wasn’t truly prepared for the relentless questions, stories, etc. On top of that, I gave my first live presentation and first speech in front of a crowd ever.
+I was nervous and to receive a standing ovation after the fact was surreal.

 It was a little overwhelming at first but I did my best to keep up and ensure I was saying what I meant and giving everyone their own time and attention.